Dan Runzler: Career statistics and pitching style

 Runzler pitched in the major leagues for parts of five seasons: four with the Giants (2009–12) and one with the Pirates (2017).
 In 97 games, he had a 4–2 record, a 3.89 ERA, 82 strikeouts, 46 walks, and 72 hits allowed in 76 1/3 innings pitched.
 The Giants experimented with using him as a starter in 2011, but only one of his MLB appearances was a start.
 The Giants won the World Series in two out of his four seasons with them, though he was not a part of the postseason roster either time.

 Runzler's pitching repertoire consisted of a fastball, a slider, and a changeup.
 In 2009, he threw a curveball 3.2% of that time, but he stopped throwing it again until 2012, when he threw it 12.7% of the time.
 The fastball (75.5%) and slider (22.5%) were his main pitches, as he only threw the changeup 1% of the time during his career.
 His fastball, which reporter Andrew Baggarly described as "tantalizing," travelled in the mid-90 mph range (approximately 145 km/h).
 However, control problems prevented him from remaining in the major leagues.

 Personal life

-On November 19, 2011, Runzler married Michelle Phalen, a sports reporter for KSWB-TV in Salinas, California.
+On November 19, 2011, Runzler married Michelle Phalen, a sports reporter for KSBW-TV in Salinas, California.
 Originally from Scotts Valley, California, Michelle played tennis at Occidental College.